Though Begonia helps decor your garden with green or reddish-brown leaves with multi-colored tepals, it may be suspicious to grow around your pets.

-The whole Begonias plant is mildly toxic to everything, but the roots are especially fatal.
+The entire Begonias plant is mildly toxic to everything, but the roots are especially fatal.

-But that doesn’t mean you have to get rid of your whole plant.
+But that doesn’t mean you have to eliminate your whole plant.
 Continue reading to find out how to tame your infamous plant in a pet-friendly way.

 - What Kind of Begonias is Poisonous to Cats and Dogs?

 - Symptoms of Begonias Poisoning in Cats and Dogs

 - What to do if Cats and Dogs Consume Begonias?

 - How to Prevent Your Cats and Dogs from Eating Begonias?

 - From Editorial Team